evolution-cms/example-package/README.md

 - https://github.com/evolution-cms-packages

 ## How Migrate old solution for EVO 3.0
-This sample package build for that you can fully rewrite for new rules.
+This sample package build for that,  you can fully rewrite for new rules.

-But you can do fast migrate for use in **Evo artisan Extras** https://github.com/evolution-cms-extras
+### But you can do fast migrate for use in **Evo artisan Extras**
+https://github.com/evolution-cms-extras

-1. Create composer.json like that: https://github.com/evolution-cms-extras/DocLister/blob/master/composer.json
+1. Create composer.json file,  sample: https://github.com/evolution-cms-extras/DocLister/blob/master/composer.json
-2. Create and set Service provider: https://github.com/evolution-cms-extras/DocLister/blob/master/src/DocListerServiceProvider.php
+2. Create and set Service provider, sample: https://github.com/evolution-cms-extras/DocLister/blob/master/src/DocListerServiceProvider.php
-3. Move plugins,snippets,chunks from install to folder in package: https://github.com/evolution-cms-extras/DocLister/tree/master/snippets
+3. Move plugins,snippets,chunks from install to folder in package, sample: https://github.com/evolution-cms-extras/DocLister/tree/master/snippets
 4. [Publish package](#how-publish-own-package)